awesome-soft/awesome-devops/README.md

 * [Spring Cloud](http://cloud.spring.io/) - Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems.

 ## Bench Test
+* [AB](https://httpd.apache.org/docs/2.4/programs/ab.html) - ab is a tool for benchmarking your Apache Hypertext Transfer Protocol (HTTP) server.
 * [JMeter](https://jmeter.apache.org/) - The Apache JMeter™ application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
+* [LoadRunner](https://software.microfocus.com/en-us/products/loadrunner-load-testing/overview) - LoadRunner is a software testing tool from Micro Focus.
+It is used to test applications, measuring system behaviour and performance under load.
+LoadRunner can simulate thousands of users concurrently using application software, recording and later analyzing the performance of key components of the application.
+* [TCPCopy](https://github.com/session-replay-tools/tcpcopy) - TCPCopy is a TCP stream replay tool to support real testing of Internet server applications.
+* [Siege](https://www.joedog.org/siege-home/) - Siege is an http load testing and benchmarking utility.
+* [Tsung](http://tsung.erlang-projects.org/) - Tsung is a high-performance benchmark framework for various protocols including HTTP, XMPP, LDAP, etc.
+* [Wrk](https://github.com/wg/wrk) - Modern HTTP benchmarking tool.
+* [Web Bench](http://home.tiscali.cz/~cz210552/webbench.html) - Web Bench is very simple tool for benchmarking WWW or proxy servers.
+* [Http_load](https://acme.com/software/http_load/) - http_load runs multiple http fetches in parallel, to test the throughput of a web server.

 ## PM
 * [Jira](https://www.atlassian.com/software/jira) - Plan, track, and manage your agile and software development projects in Jira.
 Customize your workflow, collaborate, and release great software.